-To support the 2023 Global Stocktake (GST), Parties to the Paris Agreement are compiling inventories of anthropogenic greenhouse gas (GHG) emissions and removals to assess progress towards emission reduction targets outlined in their Nationally Determined Contributions (NDCs).
+To support the 2023 Global Stocktake (GST), Parties to the Paris Agreement are compiling inventories of anthropogenic greenhouse gas (GHG) emissions and removals to assess their collective progress towards the long-term objectives of the Agreement.
 The Global Stocktake is the process of monitoring the implementation of the Paris Agreement.
-The outcome of the GST will inform countries in updating and enhancing their nationally-determined climate actions and support, as well as enhancing international cooperation for climate action.
+The outcome of the GST will provide Parties the information needed to update and enhance their nationally determined contributions (NDCs) to the global response to climate change and strengthen international cooperation for climate action.

 By the end of this training attendees will be able to:

 - Recognize the need to monitor CO2, CH4, and other greenhouse gases to support efforts to reduce net emissions and mitigate their impact on climate

 - Describe how top-down CO2 and CH4 budgets can be derived using atmospheric measurements and inverse models

 - Relate how the products and methods described can be combined with bottom-up inventories to identify opportunities for improving GHG inventories to support future GSTs